 Ebola Outbreaks

-Orthoebolaviruses are a group of four viruses that cause Ebola disease.
 The initial Zaire Ebolavirus disease (EBOV) case was confirmed in 1976 in a village near the Ebola River.
 A study published on August 18, 2023, says the origins of Ebola remain enigmatic.
-Recent data suggest that some EBOV outbreaks may originate from human-to-human transmission of prior Ebola outbreak strains instead of spillover.
+Recent data suggest that some EBOV outbreaks may originate from the human-to-human transmission of prior Ebola virus disease (EVD) outbreak strains, rather than spillover.
+Orthoebolaviruses are a group of four viruses that cause Ebola disease.
 According to the World Health Organization (WHO), Ebolavirus outbreaks frequently occur in Africa.
-As of 2024, more than 30 EBOV outbreaks have been reported.
+As of April 19, 2025, more than 30 EVD outbreaks have been reported.
 The WHO posted a Chronology of EBOV outbreaks.

 Zaire Ebolavirus Outbreaks

-Africa endured Zaire Ebolavirus outbreaks between 2014, 2016, 2018, and 2022.
+Africa experienced Ebola virus outbreaks in the Democratic Republic of the Congo (formerly Zaire) in 2014, 2016, 2018, and 2022.
 Over 29,000 people were infected, and more than 11,000 died.
 The African countries most afflicted were Sierra Leone and Liberia.
-Since then, the DRC Ministry of Health has announced various outbreaks of EVD.
-During the 2018–2020 EVD outbreak in the eastern part of the DRC, among those offered vaccination, self-reported uptake of the Ebola vaccine was 99% (95% confidence interval (CI) [98.5–99.4]), As of August 2023, Original Research indicates that EVD surveillance systems in Liberia may fail to detect a new outbreak promptly.
-Specific improvements are required, and regular evaluations are recommended.
+Since then, the Democratic Republic of the Congo (DRC) Ministry of Health has announced various outbreaks of EVD.
+During the 2018–2020 EVD outbreak in the eastern part of the DRC, among those offered vaccination, self-reported uptake of the Ebola vaccine was 99% (95% confidence interval (CI) [98.5–99.4]).
+As of August 2023, Original Research indicates that EVD surveillance systems in Liberia may fail to detect a new outbreak promptly.
+According to the WHO, specific improvements are required, and regular evaluations are recommended.
+The U.S. government conducted airport screenings for the Zaire Ebola virus in 2014.

 Sudan Ebolavirus Outbreak

-The UKHSA issued a public health message on November 14, 2022, regarding the Sudan Ebolavirus outbreak in Uganda.
-All workers returning to the U.K. from areas affected by SUDV should be risk-assessed by the UKHSA.
-On November 1, 2022, the WHO advised against any travel and/or trade restrictions to Uganda based on available information for the current SUDV outbreak.
+The UKHSA issued a public health message in November 2022 regarding the SVD outbreak in Uganda.
+All workers returning to the UK from areas affected by SUDV should undergo a risk assessment.
+On November 1, 2022, the WHO advised against imposing any travel and/or trade restrictions on Uganda based on the available information regarding the current SUDV outbreak.

 Ebola Vaccines

-Ebola vaccine information is posted at this Precision Vaccinations link.
+Ebola vaccine information is posted at this Vax-Before-Travel link.
+As of April 2025, Ebola vaccines are not commercially available in the U.S.

 Ebola Therapy